Adaminite/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# rock-paper-scissors

-First project in JS Foundations.
-It is a simple implementation of Rock-Paper-Scissors played entirely within the console.
+A simple implementation of Rock-Paper-Scissors using event listeners and DOM manipulation.